New to UMass

 How do I put course material on reserve?

-You can take advantage of either of the two systems below for reserving reference materials for your students:
+You can take advantage of either physical or digital curriculum services to reserve library materials for your students:

 What is the University’s policy on academic dishonesty?
 What are my options if I suspect a student has cheated?